Lyon-Ynov-Campus/YTrack/subjects/SFML/readme.md

 * Setup you state machine
 * Add your functionalities

+## Constraints
+* You have to use C# and SFML
+* You have to use the state machine design pattern
+* You have to use the singleton design pattern
+* You have to use abstract class
+* You have to make inheritance
+* You have to make events
+* You have to clean

+You also had to implement one of those POO notions :
+* Polymorphism
+* Interface
+* Delegate
+* async function
+* You have to use virtual method
+* operator overloading

 ## SFML Window
 The SFML window is used to open a window and display graphics on it with the "game" loop.
 To create a window, you need to create a class to render this window.